Street naming and numbering

 Naming and numbering streets and properties on a large estate

-If you are a developer of a large estate, you will need to fill in our Allocation of Official Postal Address Form and send it to us with the relevant drawings.
+If you are a developer of a large estate, you will need to complete an Allocation of Official Postal Address Form and send it to us with the relevant drawings.

 We will check your suggested street names for any duplication locally and send them to Royal Mail for consultation.
 When we have agreed street names, we will register them and prepare a naming and numbering schedule.
 We will then send the information to the public utilities, emergency services, Land Registry, Ordnance Survey and relevant council services.

 Once this is completed we will also send you a copy of the schedule so you can tell your customers what their property address will be.
 Where appropriate, we will ask you to provide new street name plates to our standard design.

 What happens if a street needs re-naming or re-numbering?

 On rare occasions, it may be necessary to re-name or re-number a street.
 This is usually only done as a last resort when:

 - There is confusion over a street's name and/or numbering